 These lights stay cool even when they have been running for a full 24 hours.
 The company backs up their product with a two-year warranty serviced entirely by them, and they even reach out to their customers to ensure everything is going smoothly.

 G8LED 450 Watt LED Grow Light

 For small- to mid-size growers, you’ll need to get the most for your money.
-Since you don’t have the big budget of the big-time growers, you don’t want to drop your whole investment on a single light.
+Since you don’t have the budget of the big-time growers, you don’t want to drop all your cash on a single light.
 This is where the G8LED 450 Watt LED Grow Light comes in.
 It’s still a bit on the expensive side, but it’s a great choice for one of your first upgrades.
-This covers all 8 bands of the optimal spectrum for most plants, making it an effective light to cover all your needs.
-Additionally, this light gives off an infrared wavelength that can’t be seen, which extends the reach of its benefits.
-(Infrared light reaches beyond the light spectrum, slightly increasing your growth area.)
-At around $$$* at the time of this article, it’s definitely not a budget device – but if you can afford this, it’s a high-quality investment in the future of your plant growth.

-The MarsHydro Reflector is another high-end choice for those who have the budget to afford it.
-At the time of this review, it was around $$$* – making it more affordable than the P600, but with similar results.
-It doesn’t come with any instructions so it is intended for the more advanced growers.
+The MarsHydro Reflector fits much better in a small square 4’ by 4’ grow tent than many of the rectangular panels we’ve reviewed.
 We noticed some slight singing when we used the “flower” setting, but there were no such problems with the “veg” setting – one of the perks of an adjustable spectrum.
 Those with other lights in consideration will probably prefer to use this one as a back-up light, but it definitely excels when compared to less expensive options.